Hluhluwe Umfolozi Game Reserve Cheetah Facts

 Cheetahs need only drink once every three to four days.

-Will typically have a litter of three cubs and live with them for one and a half to two years.
+- Will typically have a litter of three cubs and live with them for one and a half to two years.

-Male cheetahs: Live alone or in small groups.
+- Live alone or in small groups.

 They favor open grasslands this area within the Hluhluwe Umfolozi Game Reserve is best suited to them in the lower Umfolozi Park, travel past Mpila Camp towards Sonthuli Loop, one will quickly notice how the landscape changes to open grasslands, this is where one has the best opportunities to witness these amazing creatures.

 Enjoy the oldest proclaimed game reserve in Africa, Hluhluwe Umfolozi Game Reserve.
 For more Hluhluwe-Imfolozi Park Animals